e-schultz/rangle-u-redux/README.md

 # Reducers 101

 At the core of redux, is the idea of using Reducers to manage application state.
-So, lets just have a brief recape of what a reducer is.
+So, lets just have a brief recap of what a reducer is.

-A reducer is simply a function that itterates over a collection of items, and returns a single result.
+A reducer is simply a function that iterates over a collection of items, and returns a single result.
 The reducer function takes in an accumulator - the final value that you want, a value - the current item in the collection, and can also provide an initial value.

 The classic example of a reducer is doing a sum: